Broadband Adoption Training

 - eWorkforce – Learn about online workforce development opportunities and resources – for workers and trainers.

 - ePublic Safety – Best practices for using Broadband to enhance public safety.

 - Website Basics: A Primer for Hispanic Small Businesses – Self-paced training for small businesses serving a Hispanic population (Spanish and English)

-- County Extension Coordinators (CECs) will deliver at least 6 training modules to target audiences in each of Alabama’s 67 counties.
-They also will facilitate a Connected Community Forum to bring together local citizens and stakeholders for a community conversation about Broadband issues and options.
+- County Extension Coordinators (CECs) delivered training modules in each of Alabama’s 67 counties and facilitated Connected Community Forums to bring together local citizens and stakeholders for a community conversation about Broadband issues and options.

-- Trainings will be developed for the deaf, blind, and severely disabled through partnership with the Alabama Institute for the Deaf and Blind (AIDB) and its eight regional centers.
+- Trainings were developed for the deaf, blind, and severely disabled through partnership with the Alabama Institute for the Deaf and Blind (AIDB) and its eight regional centers.